appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/import-from-repository.md

 3. Add your Repository’s SSH URL and click on [Generate key](/advanced-concepts/version-control-with-git/connecting-to-git-repository#generate-a-deploy-key).
 4. Add the [Deploy key to your repository.](/advanced-concepts/version-control-with-git/connecting-to-git-repository#add-the-deploy-key-in-the-repository)​
 5. Go back to the Git connection window and [configure the user settings](/advanced-concepts/version-control-with-git/connecting-to-git-repository#user-configuration) and click on **Import.**
-6. Once the import is complete, you’ll see a data source configuration modal where you can configure the data sources used by the imported Application.
+6. Once the import is complete, you’ll see a data source configuration Modal where you can configure the data sources used by the imported Application.
 Appsmith doesn't export any configuration values used for connecting a data source.
-So either you have to configure it in the data source configuration modal, or you can skip this and choose to configure it later.
+So either you have to configure it in the data source configuration Modal, or you can skip this and choose to configure it later.

 :::info
 If the imported workspace already has a data source with the same name but a different type, the import fails due to name conflicts.
 For example, a git-connected application has a MongoDB data source - "movies" and you are importing it to a workspace that has a Postgres data source also named "movies."
 In such a case, the import fails.